lysender/poor-cron/README.md

 For the scheduler to work, you need to think of the shedule you want.
 Currently, the cron does not work on exact time/date and will never be.
-It is design for jobs on certain intervals such as every 5 minutes, every 30 minutes or every day (once a day).
+It is designed for jobs on certain intervals such as every 5 minutes, every 30 minutes or every day (once a day).

-The `poor-cron.sh` will pass a minute parameter to the `poor-cron-worker.sh` and using modulus we can achieve when scheduling.
+The `poor-cron.sh` will pass a minute parameter to the `poor-cron-worker.sh` and using modulus we can achieve simple scheduling.
 For example:

 To run jobs every 5 minutes: MINUTE % 5 = 0
 To run jobs every 30 minutes: MINUTE % 30 = 0